ladraum/tRip/README.md

 ```

 ### License
-rTip is Apache 2.0 licensed.
+tRip is Apache 2.0 licensed.